Late Night with Conan O'Brien: Debut

 O'Brien's inexperience was apparent, and the show was generally considered mediocre by critics in terms of hosting.
 The Chicago Sun-Times Lon Grankhe called O'Brien "nervous, unprepared and generally geeky", and Tom Shales wrote "As for O'Brien, the young man is a living collage of annoying nervous habits.
 He giggles and titters, jiggles about and fiddles with his cuffs.
 He has dark, beady little eyes like a rabbit.
 He's one of the whitest white men ever."
 (O'Brien wrote for The New York Times a satirical review of the first episode the day it aired titled "O'Brien Flops!", in which he told readers "Frankly, I was not impressed".)
 The originality and quality of the comedy, however, led by original head writer Robert Smigel, was widely praised.
 Although O'Brien benefited by comparison from the quick critical and commercial failure of the fellow new late-night The Chevy Chase Show, NBC only offered short-term contracts, 13 weeks at a time and once for six weeks, as widely reported by the press at the time.
 O'Brien was reportedly almost fired at least once in this period, but NBC had no one to replace him.
 According to Smigel, "We were basically canceled at Conan, and then they changed their minds in August of '94, gave us a reprieve."

-In an unusual form of advertising, Conan O'Brien's credits in The Simpsons "Treehouse of Horror IV" episode, originally aired on October 28, 1993 (and produced before O'Brien's left the Simpsons writing staff to host Late Night), reference his new role as host of Late Night, including one credit that lists "Watch My Show" as his "middle" name.
+In an unusual form of advertising, Conan O'Brien's credits in The Simpsons "Treehouse of Horror IV" episode, originally aired on October 28, 1993 (and produced before O'Brien left the Simpsons writing staff to host Late Night), reference his new role as host of Late Night, including one credit that lists "Watch My Show" as his "middle" name.
 (All Simpsons "Treehouse of Horror" episodes credit the voice cast and crew under Halloween-associated nicknames, some being faux middle names in quotation marks.)